 Sometimes, you can’t make it to the doctor.
 Check out our Heroin Detox Survival Guide for strategies to get you through.

 Imodium: Imodium (brand name for the generic over-the-counter anti-diarrhea medication loperamide) can help with the stomach issues caused by opiate withdrawal.
+Imodium can be dangerous when taken in excess!
 We recommend taking it only as directed.

 Dramamine: Over-the-counter anti-nausea meds such as Antivert, Bonine, and Dramamine can help with nausea caused by withdrawal.
 These are commonly offered for motion sickness.

-Advil or Tylenol: For achey muscles, take acetaminophen (like Tylenol) or ibuprofen (like Advil).
+Advil or Tylenol: For achy muscles, take acetaminophen (like Tylenol) or ibuprofen (like Advil).
 A hot bath or a slow walk can also work wonders.

 Want to know how long opiate withdrawal will last?
 Check out our opiate withdrawal timeline to know exactly what to expect.